 Over the years, family and friends went from saying, “Girl, quit telling stories,” to asking,

 I didn't think of writing stories down until I got an “A” on a poem written for my eight grade English class.
 I realized then that writing my ideas down could have its benefits.
 When it came time to decide what I wanted to be when I grew up, the answer was easy—a writer.

 I went to Northeastern University and got a bachelor’s degree in Journalism.
 By day I was the “eyes and ears of the public,” and by night I wrote fiction.
 I carried this out for a good many years, writing for the Boston Globe and later for United Way, Boston College and MIT.
 After a time, feeling myself getting farther and farther away from the kind of writing I loved the most, I left my day job to enroll in the Master of Fine Arts program at Mills College in California.
 At Mills I completed my first novel which wound up in the bottom of a drawer.
 A few years later, while working full time as a writing Instructor in California, I published a handful of short stories and finished novel number two.

-I’m over-joyed to say that novel number two has won a publishing award at Carolina Wren Press, won the Independent Publisher Book Award, Silver medal or Best Southern Fiction 2016, was a Finalist for the Crook's Corner Book Prize 2017 and is now available for purchase through Carolina Wren Press, on Amazon, and in bookstores across the country.
+I’m over-joyed to say that novel number two won the Lee Smith Novel Prize at Carolina Wren Press, the IP Book Awards silver medal for best Southern Fiction 2016, and was a Finalist for the Crook's Corner Book Prize 2017.
+It is available for purchase through Carolina Wren Press, on Amazon, and in bookstores across the country.